LeslieDancey/FME_Desktop_Advanced/custom_transformer_versioning.md

 **Creating a Versioned Custom Transformer**

 Versioning can occur whenever you edit a linked custom transformer and then attempt to save it.
 In that situation a dialog will open to ask what you wish to do:

+The two options are to overwrite the existing version or to create a new version.
+Creating a new version does not create a separate fmx file; instead it creates a separate version of the transformer in the same fmx file.

+The title bar in Workbench also changes to illustrate that this is now a new version.